zarekvane/beremiz3/README.md

 # Beremiz rewritten with python3.10 and wxpython4

-this project is forked from the editor part of 'OpenPLC_Editror', and is rewritten with python3.10.
+this project is forked from the editor part of [OpenPLC_Editror](https://github.com/thiagoralves/OpenPLC_Editor), and is rewritten with python3.

 ## needed python library